VonHeikemen/devlog/content/tools/using-netrw-vim-builtin-file-explorer.md

 - Another sort criteria.
 This time is a sequence that describes the priority it gives to a file according to its suffix.
 - "Quick help".
 In here you can see a few hints about actions that Netrw can perform.

 Fun fact, you can actually interact with some of the "options" in the banner.
-So, if you put the cursor on the line that says "sorted" and press `Enter` you'll hange the order of the files.
+So, if you put the cursor on the line that says "sorted" and press `Enter` you'll change the order of the files.
 You can order them by name, last update, size or the extension of the file.
 And the quick help can show you keymaps for some common tasks.

 After the banner we have our directories and files. `../` is the parent directory and `./` is the current directory.
 Lastly, we have our files sorted perfectly.